michael-van-vuuren/csci5612/exampleSite/content/eda.md

 #### 2. Joining the base dataframe and accepted dataframe

 Now the accepted dataframe and base dataframe can be joined.
-To do this, an inner merge is appropriate, because accepted has less rows than the base dataframe, and we want to drop rows that are in the rejected dataframe.
-We should expect to get `len(accepted) = 4578` rows after merging.
+To do this, an inner merge is appropriate, because accepted has less rows than the base dataframe, and rows that in the rejected dataframe should be dropped.
+There should be `len(accepted) = 4578` rows after merging.

 ```python {filename=""}
 # drop info columns from base dataframe for easy merge